SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-mms-manipulation.md

 **When is it a good fit?**

-When you have an on-premises SharePoint environment and you are performing a one way copy of terms this is a good option because this option may be implemented quickly and easily without writing any code.
+When you have an on-premises SharePoint environment and you are performing a one-way copy of terms, this is a good option because it may be implemented quickly and easily without writing any code.

 On-premises & O365 - Use CSOM to copy data
 ------------------------------------------
-If you have an on-premises or Office 365 SharePoint environment you can use CSOM to copy MMS data from one farm to another.  ***You can include both on-premises and Office 365 farms with this approach.***
+If you have an on-premises or Office 365 SharePoint environment you can use CSOM to copy MMS data from one farm/tenancy to another.  ***You can include both on-premises and Office 365 farms with this approach.***

 **When is it a good fit?**

-When you have an on-premises SharePoint or Office 365 or a hybrid environment and you are copying MMS data between two or more SharePoint farms this is a good option because it gives you the flexibility to copy the MMS data from one farm to another.
+When you have an on-premises SharePoint or Office 365 or a hybrid environment and you are copying MMS data between two or more SharePoint farms/tenancies, this is a good option because it gives you the flexibility to copy the MMS data from one farm to another.

-**Getting Started**
+**Getting started**

 The following sample demonstrates how to perform MMS CRUD operations.